 - For very fussy dogs who really need to be enticed, try some canned cat food, meat paste, pate or fish paste like anchoveta.
 Just use a small amount, as these can be fairly fatty.
 Run it around the inside of the Kong so your dog can lick it out.

 - Tuna and cottage cheese – who could resist this high protein, healthy combination.
 Simply mix up equal parts cottage cheese and tuna and stuff the Kong.

-- You could also use this recipe for turkey, sweet potato and pea balls.
+- You could also use our recipe for turkey, sweet potato, and pea balls.

 - A Kong can be given to your dog when guests arrive to encourage him to stay on his bed and remain calm, also great for crate training your dog.